sumer071200/Drowsiness_Detection_System_using_deeplearning/README.md

 from tensorflow.keras import layers

 ### Model
-1.eading all the images from the dataset and converting them into an array for Data & Labels.
+1. eading all the images from the dataset and converting them into an array for Data & Labels.
-2.Random shuffle is used to minimize overfitting 3.Using TensorFlow, import a Keras image classification model, optionally loaded with weights pre-trained on ImageNet. model = tf.keras.applications.mobilenet.MobileNet()
+2. Random shuffle is used to minimize overfitting
+3. Using TensorFlow, import a Keras image classification model, optionally loaded with weights pre-trained on ImageNet. model = tf.keras.applications.mobilenet.MobileNet()
-4.Use Tranfer Learning to create new model from above pretrained model 5.A single unit dense layer is acting as output for binary classification with activation set to Sigmoid 6.Optimizer is set to Adam.
+4. Use Tranfer Learning to create new model from above pretrained model
+5. A single unit dense layer is acting as output for binary classification with activation set to Sigmoid
+6. Optimizer is set to Adam.
-7.For realtime time eyetracking in videos, use Haar Cascades frontal face algo.
+7. For realtime time eyetracking in videos, use Haar Cascades frontal face algo.